Skip to main content

 5. Changes in heart rate and blood pressure

 Clozapine can cause changes in your heart rate and blood pressure, especially early on or after a dose increase.
 Some people experience a drop in blood pressure after changing positions.
-This can cause fainting.
-Your risk of this side effect is higher if you have existing heart problems or take medications for high blood pressure.
-In rare cases, people on clozapine have experienced cardiac arrest (when the heart suddenly stops).
+This can cause a racing heart or even fainting.

 Staying well hydrated and moving slowly when you get up from sitting or lying down can help protect you from fainting or falling.
-Reach out to your healthcare provider if you experience dizziness or changes in your heart rate.
+Reach out to your healthcare team if you experience dizziness or changes in your heart rate.

 7. Movement problems